 George Strus (they/them) is a Tony Award-nominated and Obie Award-winning trans non-binary Latiné producer and dramaturg based on the unceded ancestral lands of the Munsee Lenape people (colloquially known as New York).

-Previously, they held positions at Second Stage Theater, Manhattan Theatre Club, The Public Theater, Signature Theatre, Audible Theater, Meena Harris’ Phenomenal Theatre Fund, A3 Artists Agency, The Tank, The Sol Project, Pride Plays at Rattlestick Playwrights Theater, Playbill, Stacey Mindich Productions, Alchemation, Telsey + Company Casting, Paper Mill Playhouse, and Broadway Cares/Equity Fights AIDS.
+Previously, they held positions at Second Stage Theater, Manhattan Theatre Club, The Public Theater, Signature Theatre, Audible Theater, Curate Management, Meena Harris’ Phenomenal Theatre Fund, A3 Artists Agency, The Tank, The Sol Project, Pride Plays at Rattlestick Playwrights Theater, Playbill, Stacey Mindich Productions, Alchemation, Telsey + Company Casting, Paper Mill Playhouse, and Broadway Cares/Equity Fights AIDS.

 You can read a bit about their founding of Breaking the Binary Theatre and producing practice at Playbill here.